 St Louis Grammar School, Kilkeel is the only school to have been awarded Specialist Status in Technology and Computing in N. Ireland.
-Since 2009, Shared Education continues to be a very successful feature of the Specialist Status initiative and the school works closely with Kilkeel High School to offer joint subjects at A Level as part of the "Kilkeel: A Shared Town Through Education" project.
+Since 2009, Shared Education continues to be a very successful feature of the Specialist

 GCE A Level and Post-16 Results by Department 2022